bryan-souza/HexaPawn/README.md

  - Low quality memes

 ## Installation
-First of all: make sure that you have python 3.6+ installed
+First of all: make sure that you have python 3.6+ installed\
+If you want to use the Graph plotting functions, you'll also need [Graphviz](https://graphviz.org/download/)

 ### Windows
 ```python -m pip install -r requirements.txt```